MaxStrey/MaxStrey/README.md

 - 👋 Hi, I’m @MaxStrey
-- 👀 I’m interested in learing Julia.
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning NMR physics and signal processing
+- 🌱 I’m currently learning Pytorch
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me maximilian.strey@cooper.edu